-Where Janus Henderson Investors has been provided voting discretion, it has a responsibility to vote proxies in the best interest of each client.1 Janus Henderson Investors has adopted this Proxy Voting Policy and Procedures to ensure that proxies are voted in the best interest of clients without regard to any relationship that Janus Henderson Investors or any affiliated person of Janus Henderson Investors may have with the issuer or personnel of the issuer.
+Where Janus Henderson Investors has been provided voting discretion, it has a responsibility to vote proxies in the best interest of each client.
+Janus Henderson Investors has adopted this Proxy Voting Policy and Procedures to ensure that proxies are voted in the best interest of clients without regard to any relationship that Janus Henderson Investors or any affiliated person of Janus Henderson Investors may have with the issuer or personnel of the issuer.
 Subject to specific provisions in a client's account documentation related to exception voting, Janus Henderson Investors will generally only accept direction from a client to vote proxies for that client's account pursuant to: 1) the JHI Voting Guidelines; 2) the ISS Benchmark Policy; or 3) the ISS Taft-Hartley Voting Guidelines.

-1.2 Key principles
+1.2 Key Principles

-- Janus Henderson Investors will vote proxies in the best interest of each client. - Janus Henderson Investors will identify and manage any conflicts of interest which might affect a voting decision. - Janus Henderson Investors will disclose its voting decisions to clients upon request and to the public where required or consistent with local market practice. - Janus Henderson Investors will maintain records supporting its voting decisions.
+- Janus Henderson Investors will vote proxies in the best interest of each client. - Janus Henderson Investors will identify and manage any conflicts of interest which might affect a voting decision. - Upon request, Janus Henderson Investors will provide clients with the proxy voting record for their accounts. - Janus Henderson Investors will publicly disclose proxy votes on matters no longer pending in line with local market requirements or practices and/or where, in Janus Henderson Investors' view, it is appropriate. - Janus Henderson Investors will maintain records supporting its voting decisions.